u2i/rails_config_validator/README.md

 2. Create your feature branch (`git checkout -b feature/my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin feature/my-new-feature`)
-5. Create a new Pull Request to branch `develop`.
+5. Create a new Pull Request to branch `master`.